 2. Make you money

 And that’s it!
-It doesn’t sound hard does it?
-We’re going to make it even easier for you and break down everything you need on your website and how.
+It doesn’t sound hard, does it?
+We will make it even easier for you and break down everything you need on your website and how.

 Choose How To Build Your Musicians Website